Applicants must meet all general college admission requirements for degree seeking students as outlined in the Morton College Catalog.

 PTA Program Specific Application Process and Requirements

-To attain a PTA Program specific application packet, you must email firstname.lastname@example.org and request an application packet.
-Please call Admissions and Records at (708) 656-8000 ext.
+To attain a PTA Program specific application packet, please visit the Office of Admissions & Records at Morton College, located on the 1st Floor, Building B. Please email firstname.lastname@example.org or call the Office of Admissions & Records at 708.656.8000 Ext.
 2346 for questions/concerns regarding attaining an application packet.

-Email email@example.com to set up an appointment to ensure coursework requirements are met.
+Email email@example.com or call Academic Advising at 708.656.8000 Ext.
+2250 to set up an appointment to ensure coursework requirements are met.

 High School Graduation or High School Equivalency (GED/HiSET/TASC)